Treatment of the hip joint

 When is minimally invasive surgery recommended?

-How many days do you have to spend in the clinic?
+How many days will I spend in hospital?

-The duration of the hospital stay depends on the type of surgical procedure and can last between three to seven days.
-Likewise, mobilization and activity depends on the procedure and the extent of the surgery, so each patient receives an individualized physiotherapy and physiotherapy exercise program for further outpatient treatment.
+The length of stay in hospital depends on the type of surgery and can vary from three to seven days.
+Mobilisation and activity will also depend on the procedure and extent of the surgery, so each patient will receive an individualised physiotherapy and exercise programme for further outpatient treatment.

 How do you notice cartilage damage in the hip?

-The quality of the articular cartilage at the hip joint reduces after a few years due to degenerative processes.
-The symptoms are manifested in the early phase by load-dependent pain that comes predominantly after long-term stress.
+The quality of the articular cartilage in the hip joint deteriorates after a few years due to degenerative processes.
+The early symptoms are load-dependent pain, which occurs mainly after prolonged stress.

-The medical history and clinical examination are supported by diagnostic imaging by means of X-rays and MRI.
+The medical history and clinical examination are supported by diagnostic imaging using X-rays and MRI.

-If the pain becomes more severe and affects the individual’s quality of life (pain at rest, night pain, etc.), further surgical therapy measures are recommended.
+If the pain becomes severe and affects the individual’s quality of life (pain at rest, pain at night, etc.), further surgical treatment is recommended.

 What are the treatment options?

-Depending on the condition of the cartilage damage, various surgical treatment options are available.
-In the case of deep defects affecting the articular cartilage on the acetabular side or at the femoral head, microfracturing is often used, in which damaged cartilage is removed and the underlying bone is exposed.
-The bleeding from the bone, including stem cells, then progressively forms replacement cartilage in the affected area, allowing normal use of the joint.
+Depending on the type of cartilage damage, there are different surgical treatment options.
+For deep defects involving the articular cartilage on the side of the hip socket or femoral head, microfracture is often used to remove the damaged cartilage and expose the underlying bone.
+The bleeding from the bone, including stem cells, then gradually forms replacement cartilage in the affected area, allowing normal use of the joint.
 In many cases, microfracture involves covering the defects with a collagen membrane (AMIC, Matrix Associated Chondroneogenesis) so that the migrated blood cells and stem cells remain in place.

 Fig.1: AMIC treatment of a cartilage defect on the acetabulum (*ChondroGide lying on top of the defect).

-Arthroscopic ACT is a promising method for the treatment of local cartilage defects.
-The patient’s own cartilage cells (chondrocytes) can be removed during the first surgical procedure.
+Arthroscopic ACT is a promising method for treating localised cartilage defects.
+During the first surgical procedure, the patient’s own cartilage cells (chondrocytes) can be removed.

-Another special feature of this procedure is the multiplication of the cartilage cells and the production of the spheroids exclusively with the patient’s own blood serum.
-This avoids foreign reactions or side effects.
+Another special feature of this procedure is that the cartilage cells are grown and the spheroids are produced using only the patient’s own blood serum.
+This avoids any foreign reactions or side effects.

 Fig. 2: Arthroscopically inserted chondrospheres into the cartilage defect as part of an ACT.

-Cartilage regenerate is formed under the motion treatment.
-Passive movement with a so-called motor splint should be performed for at least four to six hours a day over a period of four weeks.
+The cartilage regenerates during the exercise treatment.
+Passive movement with a motor splint should be performed at least four to six hours a day for four weeks.

-If exercise is useful, what sports are recommended?
+If movement is useful, which sports are recommended?

 Complete rest of the operated leg does not make sense and is also impossible in the case of the hip joint, since the joint is already fully loaded when sitting.
-As a “cartilage massage” an Ergometer (cycling without great resistance) should be practiced regularly.
-The patient shouldn’t do sports with load, such as jogging and impact sports, for about nine to twelve months.
+To „massage“ the cartilage, the patient should regularly use an ergometer (bicycle with no great resistance).
+For about nine to twelve months, the patient shouldn’t participate in sports involving stress, such as jogging and impact sports.

-Taking glucosamine and chondroitin sulfate orally or injecting them directly into the hip joint for the first twelve months after surgery seems useful.
+Glucosamine and chondroitin sulfate may be taken orally or injected directly into the hip joint for the first twelve months after surgery.

 Further therapy options

-In recent years, the attention has been paid to muscle-sparing and joint-preserving orthopedic techniques.
-The main reason is the young age of the patients and their higher level of activity.
-After surgery, they want to return to their normal daily activities as quickly as possible.
-Minimally invasive surgery (MIS) offers the possibility of improving the patient’s quality of life through rapid postoperative mobilization and active recovery.
+In recent years, there has been an increased focus on muscle-sparing and joint-preserving orthopedic techniques.
+The main reason is the young age of the patients and their higher activity level.
+After surgery, they want to return to their normal daily activities as soon as possible.
+Minimally invasive surgery (MIS) offers the opportunity to improve the patient’s quality of life through rapid postoperative mobilization and active recovery.

-In surgical hip treatment, an adapted skin incision is chosen that allows access to the hip joint without damaging muscles.
+In hip surgery, a customized skin incision is chosen that allows access to the hip joint without damaging the muscles.

-Hip arthroscopy requires only 2-4 small skin incisions to allow treatment of many joint pathologies using adapted instruments.
-This makes it possible to treat bony protrusions (impingement treatment), labral damage, inflammation of the synovium (synovitis), remove free joint bodies, and conduct cartilage therapies.
+Hip arthroscopy requires only 2-4 small skin incisions to allow treatment of many joint pathologies with adapted instruments.
+This allows for the treatment of impingement, labral tears, synovitis, removal of free joint bodies, and cartilage therapy.

 What do extensive pathologies require?

 Extensive pathologies sometimes require a short skin incision for adequate treatment.
-This can be done with arthroscopic assistance in order to minimize the soft tissue trauma during surgery.
-Thus it is also possible to provide locally outlined cartilage damage with a small cap (HemiCap), so that complete joint replacement is not necessary.
-These minimally invasive treatments allow early mobilization of the patient and a quick return to normal daily life.
+This can be done with arthroscopic assistance to minimize soft tissue trauma during surgery.
+It is also possible to cover localized cartilage damage with a small cap (HemiCap), avoiding the need for total joint replacement.
+These minimally invasive treatments allow early mobilization of the patient and a quick return to normal daily activities.

-Fig.3: Treatment of a local defect with a bone saving HemiCAP prosthesis
+Figure 3: Treatment of a localized defect with a bone sparing HemiCAP prosthesis.

-What is arthroscopy and why is it performed by only a few orthopedists?
+What is arthroscopy and why are few orthopedic surgeons performing it?

-Arthroscopy of the hip joint has become increasingly popular in the treatment of hip disorders in recent years.
-This procedure has developed significantly in the last decade with regard to approach and surgical techniques, so that special instruments can now be used to treat diseases in and around the joint.
-Nevertheless, this procedure is only performed by a few orthopedists in Germany, as this type of surgery is very extensive and complex.
+Arthroscopy of the hip joint has become increasingly popular in recent years for the treatment of hip disorders.
+This procedure has evolved significantly over the past decade in terms of access and surgical techniques, and special instruments can now be used to treat conditions in and around the joint.
+However, this procedure is only performed by a few orthopedic surgeons in Germany because of the extensive and complex nature of this type of surgery.

-The advantage of this minimally invasive technique is the protection of the muscular structures around the hip joint, which can be affected by open surgery.
-Furthermore, there is less pain in the hip and groin after the operation, so that rapid recovery is possible.
+The advantage of this minimally invasive technique is that it spares the muscular structures around the hip joint that can be damaged by open surgery.
+In addition, there is less pain in the hip and groin after surgery, allowing for a quicker recovery.

-Typical indications for arthroscopy of the hip joint are related to diseases of the labrum (joint lip of the acetabulum), femoro-acetabular impingement (FAI), cartilage damage of the hip joint with cartilage treatment (cartilage cell transplantation, AMIC procedure, microfracturing, etc.) and the structures surrounding the hip joint (tendons, bursa).
-The symptoms are sometimes expressed by groin pain while sitting in the car or during work, or sports activity.
+Typical indications for arthroscopy of the hip joint are diseases of the labrum, femoroacetabular impingement (FAI), cartilage damage of the hip joint with cartilage treatment (chondrocyte transplantation, AMIC procedure, microfracture, etc.) and the structures surrounding the hip joint (tendons, bursa).
+The symptoms are sometimes expressed as pain in the groin when sitting in a car, during work or during sports activities.

-The exact examination includes special imaging (X-rays, magnetic resonance imaging/MRI with contrast medium) to determine the cause of the complaints.
-This allows the surgical procedure to be planned and performed precisely.
+The exact examination includes special imaging (x-rays, magnetic resonance imaging (MRI) with contrast) to determine the cause of the symptoms.
+This allows the surgical procedure to be planned and performed with precision.

-What are the advantages of arthroscopy during surgery?
+What are the benefits of arthroscopy during surgery?

-During a hip arthroscopy, both the inner part (central compartment) and the outer part of the joint (peripheral compartment) can be visualized during the operation.
-At the same time, diseases can be treated.
-Also structures around the hip joint can be repaired (bursitis, tendon pathologies).
-During the operation, the hip joint is carefully widened under anesthesia so that the X-ray monitoring can be used by enter the joint.
-With the help of the camera and different instruments, the diseases can then be treated optimally.
+Arthroscopy of the hip allows visualization of both the inside (central compartment) and outside (peripheral compartment) of the joint during surgery.
+Diseases can be treated at the same time.
+Structures around the hip joint can also be repaired (bursitis, tendon pathologies).
+During the operation, the hip joint is carefully widened under anesthesia so that the X-ray can be inserted into the joint.
+With the help of the camera and various instruments, the diseases can then be optimally treated.

-An individual aftercare plan is developed for each patient, depending on the operation that has been done.
+An individualized aftercare plan is developed for each patient, depending on the surgery performed.
 This plan is given to the patient and the physiotherapist who will continue the treatment.
-This ensures standardized and patient-specific aftercare no matter where the patient lives.
+This ensures standardized and patient-specific follow-up care, regardless of where the patient lives.

 Fig.1: Typical arthrosis with loss of cartilage and joint space (left) Postoperative images after hip replacement (center, right)